joist-orm/joist-orm/docs/docs/goals/code-generation.md

 Similar to ActiveRecord, Joist automatically adds all the columns to the `Author` class for free, without you having to re-type them in your domain object.

-It does this for both:
+It does this for:

-- Primitive columns

-  I.e. `first_name` can be set via `author.firstName = "bob"`
+- Primitive columns, i.e. `first_name` can be set via `author.firstName = "bob"`

-- Foreign key columns
+- Foreign key columns, i.e. `book.author_id` can be set via `book.author.set(...)`, and

-  I.e. `book.author_id` can be set via `book.author.set(...)`
+- Foreign key collections, i.e. `Author.books` can be loaded via `await author.books.load()`.

-Unlike ActiveRecord, which does this via metaprogramming at program initialization time, Joist does this via build-time code generation (i.e. by running a `npm run joist-codegen` command).
+Joist does this via build-time code generation (i.e. by running a `npm run joist-codegen` command).

-This approach allows the generated types to be seen by the TypeScript compiler and IDEs, and so provide a type-safe view of your database.
+This approach allows the generated types to be seen by the TypeScript compiler and IDEs, and so provides a type-safe view of your database.

 ### Evergreen Code Generation

-Joist's code generation runs continually, after every migration/schema change, so your domain objects will always 1-to-1 match your schema, without having to worry about them mismatching or tediously keeping them in sync.
+Joist's code generation runs continually (although currently invoked by hand, i.e. individual `npm run joist-codegen` commands), after every migration/schema change, so your domain objects will always 1-to-1 match your schema, without having to worry about them mismatching or tediously keeping the two in sync.

 ### Custom Business Logic